RoadieHQ/marketing-site/content/docs/details/entity-push-api/index.md

 });
 ```

-You will see the following response body on a successfull request:
+You will see the following response body on a successful request:

 ```json
 {